godotengine/godot-docs/classes/class_subviewport.rst

 | *Getter*  | get_size()             |
 +-----------+------------------------+

 The width and height of the sub-viewport.
+Must be set to a value greater than or equal to 2 pixels on both dimensions.
+Otherwise, nothing will be displayed.

 ----